022crypto/SchokkHackWarzone/README.md

 Esp Skeleton (Drawing The Enemy's Skeleton)

-Works only in full-Screen mode (without borders)
+Works only in full-Screen mode (without borders).